Get a Free Pet Care Service Insurance Quotes

 What type of insurance policies do pet care providers need?

-• Professional liability insurance: This is also known as called errors and omissions (E&O) insurance and covers a pet care provider for damage caused by mistakes or negligence.
-For example, if you are a pet groomer and accidentally use a shampoo on a poodle that triggers an allergic reaction that your client warned you about, professional liability insurance would help cover the resultant vet bills.
+• Professional liability insurance: Also known as errors and omissions (E&O) insurance, it covers damage caused by mistakes or negligence.
+For example, if a pet groomer uses a shampoo that triggers an allergic reaction, this insurance would cover the vet bills.

-• Commercial auto insurance: If you use a vehicle for your pet care business - e.g. picking up pets for boarding or daycare - you will be required to get this coverage.
-It offers protection for your work vehicle in case of accidents, theft or damage.
+• Commercial auto insurance: Required if you use a vehicle for your pet care business, offering protection in case of accidents, theft, or damage.

-• Care, custody, and control insurance: This specialized insurance is for pet care providers.
-It covers situations where a pet gets hurt or lost while in your care.
+• Care, custody, and control insurance: Covers situations where a pet gets hurt or lost while in your care.

-• Business interruption insurance: This kicks in if your business stops generating income as a result of a fire or natural disaster.
-It helps cover bills, like rent and payroll.
+• Business interruption insurance: Helps cover bills like rent and payroll if your business stops generating income due to a fire or natural disaster.

 How much does pet care insurance cost?

-Keep in mind that these estimates may not be applicable to your own pet car business.
+Keep in mind that these estimates may not be applicable to your own pet care business.
 To get a more accurate sense of the cost of insurance, you'll need to get a quote.

 What factors affect your pet service insurance rate?